Current Research

 Hsueh, Lily, and Aseem Prakash.
 2012.
 “Private Voluntary Programs on Climate Change: U.S. Federal Government as the Sponsoring Actor.”
 In Business and Climate Policy: The Potentials and Pitfalls of Private Voluntary Programs, edited by Karsten Ronit, 77–110.
 United Nations University Press.

-WORKING PAPERS/ WORK IN PROGRESS
+WORKING PAPERS/ RESEARCH IN PROGRESS

-Industry Self-regulation and Global Climate Change
+Industry Self-Regulation and Global Climate Change

 Natural Disasters, Extreme Events, Environmental Justice, and Decentralized Approaches